 Third Thursday of each month.
-All meetings begin at 6:30 p.m. and are held in the library.
+Meeting times are posted; meetings are held in the library.
 Free childcare is provided.

-The Rapid City Elementary school Parent Teacher Organization is a nonprofit group whose membership includes all parents or caregivers of children who attend Rapid City Elementary along with all staff and administration.
+The Rapid City Elementary School Parent Teacher Organization is a nonprofit group whose membership includes all parents or caregivers of children who attend Rapid City Elementary along with all staff and administration.
 The Rapid City Elementary Parent Teacher Organization has been a community presence for over twenty years.